observeinc/terraform-observe-google-cloud-monitoring/sources/terraform/README.md

+Observe provides a terraform module which installs infrastructure in your GCP Project.
+The infrastructure directs logs and asset inventory feed updates into a Pub/Sub topic.
+The outputs of the terraform module (`terraform output`) can be used in both the Monitoring and Pub/Sub pollers.

-Observe provides a [terraform module](https://github.com/observeinc/terraform-google-collection) which collects resource data from a a given GCP project.
-The following terraform snippet installs the GCP collection stack for the Project of the Google provider:
+The following terraform snippet installs the GCP collection stack for the Project of the [Google provider](https://registry.terraform.io/providers/hashicorp/google/4.32.0):

 ```
 module "observe" {